beatcoinpl/Private-API/README.md

-trades - see your active orders in specify markets orders -  see all active orders in specify markets cancel - put id of action you want to cancel history - history of orders
+trades - see your active orders in specify markets orders -  see all active orders in specify markets cancel - put id of action you want to cancel history - history of user orders markethistory - history of market orders
 ```